 Neonatal care at birth

 While Paediatricians do not routinely attend vaginal births unless requested, they do attend elective and emergency caesarean section births.
-In some cases, they also attend delivery of multiple births, premature babies, breech deliveries or other previously identified issues.
+In some cases, they also attend delivery of multiple births, premature babies, breech deliveries or births where other potential issues have been identified.

 Caring for you and baby in hospital